rutherblood/jekyll-now/_posts/2018-05-27-a-soliloquy.md

 See you tomorrow,
 Avi.

 P.S.
 The above is something I wrote back in 2016.
 I just rediscovered my old notes and poetry after I logged into an Evernote account I had stopped using.
 It was meant to be a poem but feels more like an inner monologue.
 So there.
 Also I missed my schedule yesterday.
-I am finding it diffcult to post whenever my plans take a different turn.
+I am finding it diffcult to post whenever my plans take a different turn and this can especially happen on weekends.
 Anyway, such inefficiencies will be eliminated.
 Hang tight.